winston6800/pricetime/spec.md

 - All routes: verify `userId` from Clerk, filter queries by `userId`

 **State Management:**
-- Client: React hooks + API calls (no localStorage)
+- Client: React hooks + API helpers with localStorage caching for timer state, open loops, and task history snapshots (sync on interval and on focus)
-- Timer: perpetually running, updates every second on screen, saves to database every 10 seconds
+- Timer: perpetually running client-side, updates every second on screen, syncs to database every 30–60 seconds (or on explicit events) with `timerStartTime` persistence
-- Data saves: debounced 2 seconds for user settings, 10 seconds for timer
+- Data saves: minimum 5 second debounce for settings, requests coalesced/batched, skip server writes when values unchanged, queue retries when offline
 - Chart: Recharts library, memoize to prevent re-renders
 - Prisma logging: errors only (no query logs to reduce console spam)

+---

+## Scalability & Data Persistence

+To stay within Vercel’s hobby quotas (<2k server invocations per heavy user per month) while keeping the timer reliable:

+- **Timer durability:** Auto-save fires every 30–60 seconds, on finish/reset events, before unload, and only when `timer` or `timerStartTime` changes.
+- **Idle/tab awareness:** Page Visibility + BroadcastChannel ensure only the foreground tab performs writes; idle sessions (>5 minutes inactive) pause sync until resumed.
+- **Local-first cache:** All key state persists locally first, then syncs in the background with batching and exponential backoff if offline.
+- **Client rate limiting:** UI prevents more than 60 authenticated writes per minute per user (aligned with server limits) and surfaces warnings when throttled.
+- **Monitoring hooks:** API helpers log per-user request counts/latency to support alerts as we approach plan ceilings.

 ---